simonehagey/orbdot/docs/source/model_fitting.rst

 Priors
 ------
-The "prior" is defined in the settings file and is structured as a dictionary with keys for each parameter.
-Each key is a tuple specifying the prior 'bounds' (the meaning of which depend on the type of prior) for transforming a parameter from the unit hypercube to a normal scale.
+The "prior" is defined in the settings file (see :ref:`settings-file`) and is structured as a dictionary with keys for each parameter.

+Each key is
+a tuple specifying the prior 'bounds' (the meaning of which depend on the type of prior) for transforming a parameter from the unit hypercube to a normal scale.
 Helpful link for explaining the prior.